Best Car Leather Cleaner - Top 7

 Dedicated leather cleaners and conditioners are made from PH neutral chemicals and oils.
 They will not further damage the leather any more than your behind sitting on it will!
 But will be strong enough to help shift dirt and stains without removing any more of the protective coating.

-he problem I’ve always found is that they usually cause the leather to dry out shiny.
+The problem I’ve always found, is that universal cleaners usually cause the leather to dry out shiny.
 This isn’t because they’ve damaged the leather, but usually because they leave behind a temporary ‘protective’ skin.

 On the other hand, a dedicated leather cleaner will clean away any dirt and won’t leave behind any residue.
 So what you are left with a nice ‘natural’ matt leather surface.